thunderysteak/thunderysteak.github.io/wow-files-with-no-listfile-or-extension.md

 ![](/img/M2ModRedux_2019-08-02_22-43-15.png)

-Refer to <wowdev.wiki> for more information about the files and inner workings of WoW.
+Refer to the [WoWdev.wiki](https://wowdev.wiki/) for more information about the files and inner workings of WoW.